99 GAL Friends of Yamhill County

 Scholarships for Arts Access

-This grant supports the Center’s ongoing, strong commitment to approving all scholarship requests for its art classes.
+Our grant supported the Center’s ongoing, strong commitment to approving all scholarship requests for its art classes.
 By eliminating financial obstacles, the Center fosters inclusivity, making available opportunities for students from diverse backgrounds to broaden their experiences with the arts.
 Notably, 80% of scholarship dollars are awarded to those under 18.

 Fendall School